What is physical distancing?

 - Go for a drive

 Sometimes you can’t avoid contact with others.
-In that case, be very careful when going out to:
+In that case, be very careful when going out and wear a mask if you are able to when in public spaces, such as when you:

 - Shop for groceries or pick up food